P. K. Sen (surgeon): 1970s

 Sen's contributions to the procedure of myocardial acupuncture in ischaemic heart disease were followed by developments in aortic arch replacement.
 His students included Sharad Panday, M. S. Valiathan and S. I. Padmavati and he maintained contact with heart surgeons outside India such as William Bigelow, Denton Cooley, Donald Ross, Norman Shumway and Demikhov.

 Calcutta Hospital and Research Centre

 From 1977, Sen practiced as a consultant cardiovascular and thoracic surgeon at Calcutta Hospital and Research Centre, where he remained until his death in 1982.

 Sen received the Indian Padma Bhushan award.

-Personal
+Personal life

 In 1950, Sen met Marie Barnes, an American physiologist from Philadelphia, while training there.
 They married in 1954.
 They had no children.

 He painted and wrote poetry.
 His paintings were displayed at one time in the United States, and twice in India.

 Death and legacy

 Sen died on 22 July 1982 from a heart attack.
 The department of cardiothoracic surgery at KEM was founded by him and now bears his name.
 As a past president of the Association of Surgeons of India, the "Dr P. K. Sen memorial oration" was established in his honour in 1993 by the Indian Association of Cardiovascular-Thoracic Surgeons.